-The more strictly analytical object of this paper has been to demonstrate that unlike standard gauge theories, timeless non-relativistic theories are such that the constraints cannot be considered as gauge generators without trivialization and that a reduced phase space with a symplectic geometry cannot be constituted autonomously.
+The more strictly analytical objective of this paper has been to demonstrate that, unlike standard gauge theories, timeless nonrelativistic theories are such that the constraints cannot be considered as gauge generators without trivialisation and that a reduced phase space with a symplectic geometry cannot be considered as both a viable and autonomous representative structure.
 In this context we have examined two strategies for representing observables and change in the unreduced phase space and considered some of the implications of each scheme.
-What now concerns us is to evaluate the interpretational consequences we should attach to our conclusions.
-In particular, it is interesting to consider how we should place the existence of; 1) gauge theories with suitably non-reducable phase spaces and 2) our two strategies for representing change without an explicit notion of time; in the context of the debates over both relationalism/subsantivalism with respect to time and reductionism/non-reductionism with respect to the interpretation of gauge theories.
+What now concerns us are the interpretational consequences we should attach to our conclusions.
+In particular, it is interesting to consider how we should place the existence of: 1) gauge theories with phase spaces such that passage to a representatively viable reduced space is not available; and 2) our two strategies for representing change without an explicit notion of time; in the context of the debates over both relationalism/substantivalism with respect to time and reductionism/nonreductionism with respect to the interpretation of gauge theories.